-The first ‘indoor snow centre’ was created as a temporary attraction in the Berlin’s Automobilhalle in the summer of 1926 gaining worldwide attention.
-The following year a planned more permanent facility – complete with ski jump – opened in a disused railway station in Vienna.
+The first ‘indoor snow centre’ was created as a temporary attraction in the Berlin’s Automobilhalle between Easter weekend and June 12, 1927, a period of about 10 weeks, gaining worldwide attention.
+Later that year a planned more permanent facility – complete with ski jump – opened in a disused railway station in Vienna.
 Both used an English patented fake snow mixture which included sawdust and soda crystals.
-Initially capturing the world’s imagination, they closed quite quickly as people realised the fake snow wasn’t very slippery.
+Initially capturing the world’s imagination, the Vienna centre closed after six-months in May 1928 as people realised the fake snow wasn’t very slippery.

 The first facility to bring snow indoors for skiers dates to 1959 when a facility at Sayama in Japan began operating.
 It has been renewed several times since, most recently in 2020, but continues to operate.
 Originally blocks of ice were brought in and broken up in to a skiable surface, but the centre now has all-weather snowmaking machines.
 The centre is not refrigerated and has plastic curtains at its sides rather than solid walls.

 Australia’s Alfio “Alf” Bucceri is believed to be the first person to start working on the concept of indoor snow centres.
 Three years later his Permasnow indoor snow system, patented in 1985, is working in the first indoor snow centres to open on three continents.
 Mr Bucceri’s company has influenced many indoor snow and related projects through the past for decades.